Black History Month

 It wouldn’t be until 1619 that Africans would first arrive in what would later become the United States.
 One hundred years after Africans were first brought across the Atlantic, over six million Africans lived in North America.
 Circumstances would remain largely unchanged for blacks in America for generations.
 Before the American Revolution, slavery was present in every colony.
 Eventually, the northern states would abandon the practice due to the ideals that were established by America’s Founding Fathers.
 In the South, however, slavery was highly profitable for tobacco and cotton farmers.
 It was at this time that the majority of American blacks were located in the South, and nearly all were enslaved.

 While there were some attempts by blacks to oppose the harsh treatments inflicted upon them by Southerners, it wasn’t until 1861 when the American Civil War broke out that African-Americans stood a chance at fighting for their freedoms.
-With it, President Abraham Lincoln ushered in a new age for black Americans with the Emancipation Proclamation, a directive which finally abolished slavery throughout the entirety of the country.
+With it, President Abraham Lincoln ushered in a new age for black Americans with the Emancipation Proclamation, a directive that finally abolished slavery throughout the entirety of the country.

 Even after blacks were freed, however, their difficulties continued.
 Segregation and prejudice would plague the land for nearly a century after slavery ended.
 It wasn’t until the American civil rights movement that lasted from 1954-1968 that blacks began gaining traction for equal treatment and rights.
 Figures like Martin Luther King, Jr. helped make tremendous strides for African-Americans and would cement him as a powerful symbol in American culture.
 What was achieved by the black community (and those who supported them) formed the foundation of our culture’s embrace of inclusion and diversity in modern times.